TimZaman/openbarcode/README.md

 This repository contains the OpenBarcode source files for libopenbarcode.
 It solely depends on [opencv](https://github.com/itseez/opencv).

-Written in C++11, this library is intended to be cross-platform; Mac, Windows, iOS, Android, etc.
+Written in C++11, this library is intended to be cross-platform; Mac, Windows, iOS, Android, etc. C++ Unit testing with [GoogleTest](https://github.com/google/googletest).

 ## Design Principles